 Hand and footprint apron

-If you are buying a pair of slippers for grandma, why not brighten them up with a flower garden that your little one can glue on themselves?
+If you are buying a pair of slippers for grandma, why not brighten them up with a flower garden that your little one can glue on herself?
 All it takes is some fabric flowers (or other embellishments) and fabric glue.

 Yummy treats as gifts